cybertec-postgresql/db_migrator/README.md

-This function has to run after everything else has been migrated, so that all functions that may be needed by column defaults are already there and foreign key constraints may profit of user-defined indexes to speed-up data validation.
+This function has to run after everything else has been migrated, so that all functions that may be needed by column defaults are already there and foreign key constraints can use user-defined indexes to speed-up data validation.

 ### `db_migrate_finish` ###